Best wood lathes for your workshop

 Wood lathes are essential when you want to design wood products and give them a touch of class.
 However, before you purchase a wood lathe, you have to consider certain factors, including the space you will be using for your project, the kind of projects you will be undertaking, and the amount you are willing to spend on such a machine.

-Although the WEN 3421 is considered the best wood lathe in the market right now, you should consider that the locking mechanism may fail your expectations as you have to tighten the wood now and then.
+Although the WEN 3421 is considered the best wood lathe on the market, you should consider that the locking mechanism may fail your expectations as you have to tighten the wood now and then.